 Changing an existing Replication Key for a collection is simple - just open up the Collection Settings page for the collection and select the new Replication Key field from the drop-down menu.

-When you change a collection’s Replication Key, Stitch will queue a full re-sync of the collection’s data.
+Note: When you change a collection’s Replication Key, Stitch will queue a full re-replication of the collection’s data.
 We do this to ensure that there aren’t any gaps because of the Replication Key switch.

 Resetting Replication Keys